Sascha8/zigbee2mqtt.io/docs/devices/TS011F_plug_1.md

 <!-- cfr: https://github.com/Koenkk/zigbee2mqtt/issues/9057 -->

-### Broken attribute reporting functionality in devices sold as BW-SHP13
+### Broken attribute reporting functionality in some device types

+Some devices report power, current and voltage unreliably: Changes in any of those metrics sometimes take a few minutes before being reported and constant loads are reported as 0 for a few minutes just to return to their expected values a few minutes later.
+There is no known workaround for that behaviour.

+Known devices with this issue:
 In 2022, BlitzWolf started to sell BW-SHP13 that identify as ```_TZ3000_amdymr7l```.
-Those devices report power, current and voltage unreliably: Changes in any of those metrics sometimes take a few minutes before being reported and constant loads are reported as 0 for a few minutes just to return to their expected values a few minutes later.
-There is no known workaround for that behaviour.
+Tuya device ````TS011F_plug_1```` with manufacturer id  ```_TZ3000_typdpbpg```

 <!-- cfr: https://github.com/Koenkk/zigbee2mqtt/issues/11800 -->